Implementing Drug and Alcohol Testing at Work

 Entry Requirements

-This course has a theoretical element: a level of reading, writing and the ability to speak and comprehend English is required.
+Our courses have a theoretical element: a level of reading, writing and the ability to speak and comprehend English is required.
 If you have any concerns regarding this, require a reader/writer, or have a specific learning requirement, please contact us prior to the course to discuss options.

 Your assessment must be submitted in English.
 If you would like to complete the assessment in Te Reo Maori, please give your Trainer adequate notice, usually at enrolment.
-You will need internet access and a computer with a microphone & a working camera.
+You will need internet access and a computer with a microphone and a working camera.

 Special Needs